Juanfranco-ui/roadmap.sh-frontend/README.md

 # 🚀 Quick Start Guide

-Follow these simple steps to get the Single page CV running on your local machine:
+Follow these simple steps to get the roadmap.sh-frontend running on your local machine:

 ## 📥 Installation